-The Neuron SimulatorThe Neuron simulator only runs under Windows and runs best with a large monitor (or better yet two) that give the user 'elbow' room to build the neuron and to explore its operations.
+The Neuron SimulatorThe Neuron simulator only runs under Windows and runs best with a large monitor (or better yet two) that gives the user 'elbow' room to build the neuron and to explore its operations.

 Google Search of SETI Net

 The SETI Net Neuron Simulator was developed specifically to learn by doing.
-It allows you to create a custom neuron to your specifications with as little effort as possible.
+It allows you to create a custom neuron to your specifications with as little confusion as possible.
 With it you can drag and place neuron components on your computer screen, connect them and see them in action..

 Download and install instructions

 The simulator was designed to be as straight forward as possible.
 It is for Windows only and will work on either Windows 32 or Windows 64 bit systems.